hamoid/long-hugo-doc/README.md

 Hugo has full support for different types of content.
-A content type can have a unique set of meta data, template and can be automatically created by the new command through using content [archetypes](#content.archetypes.md).
+A content type can have a unique set of meta data, template and can be automatically created by the `hugo new` command through using content [archetypes](#content.archetypes.md).

 A good example of when multiple types are needed is to look at [Tumblr](https://www.tumblr.com/).
 A piece